GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 34.
-I will give laud and honour both
+Voice Text: The XXXIIII psalme.
+I will give laude & honour bothe

 General Note